EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

     =⇒ node shuffling at a given level requires to update the parents of the nodes

-©Security, Privacy, and Data Protection Laboratory (SPDP Lab)            34/76 Shuffling – Example

-©Security, Privacy, and Data Protection Laboratory (SPDP Lab)   35/76 Shuffling – Example

-©Security, Privacy, and Data Protection Laboratory (SPDP Lab)   35/76 Shuffling – Example
+An example of shuffling.

+slide 35/76

-©Security, Privacy, and Data Protection Laboratory (SPDP Lab)   35/76 Access execution and shuffle index management
+Access execution and shuffle index management

 Let v be the target value.
 Determine num_cover+1 cover values and for each level l of the shuffle index: